kylanj7/Local-vLLM-with-Ollama-Models/README.md

 ## Authentication

+The server supports two authentication methods:

+1. **Web Browser Access**: Form-based login with secure session management
+2. **API Access**: HTTP Basic Authentication for programmatic access

-The server uses basic authentication.
-Users are currently defined in the `USERS` dictionary in the script.
-For production use, it's recommended to implement a more secure authentication system.
+Passwords are securely stored using Werkzeug's password hashing functions.
+The default user accounts are defined in the code, but for production use, you should implement a proper user database.

-## Security Considerations
+## Security Enhancements

-- Current authentication is basic and stores passwords in plain text
+This implementation includes several security improvements:
+- Password hashing using Werkzeug's security functions
+- Session-based authentication for web interface
+- Random secret key generation (or from environment variable)
+- Proper login/logout functionality
+- Support for both web and API authentication methods
+- Role-based user system (admin/user roles)

+## Future Improvements

-- For production use, consider:
+For production deployment, consider:
-  - Using environment variables for credentials
+- Moving user data to a proper database
-  - Implementing proper password hashing
+- Implementing user registration and management
 - Adding HTTPS support
-  - Restricting access to trusted networks
+- Implementing password reset functionality
+- Adding rate limiting for API calls
+- Implementing CSRF protection

 ## License

-MIT License
+[Specify your license here]